 How to choose the right bike

 Since their invention in the ’70’s, mountain bikes have changed a lot, going from robust multi-functional bikes to high-tech sport machines.
 The suspension technology in particular has opened the door to a new dimension of riding, comfort and fun.
 Nowadays, there are so many different bike types for so many different uses.
-Fabricants and special interest magazines usually divide mountain bikes into the following categories: Cross Country, Marathon, All Mountain, Enduro and Freeride.
-As of recent, you can find women specific bikes with adapted geometries, parts and suspensions for each of these categories.
+Fabricants and special interest magazines usually divide mountain bikes into the following categories: Cross Country, Trail, All Mountain, Enduro and Freeride/DH.

 Who am I and what do I need?